Security/SOC 2

 Veto controls

 • Per-agent tool-level access control: Each agent has a defined set of permitted tools.
-Access is denied by default — agents can only call explicitly allowed tools with explicitly allowed arguments.
+Access is denied by default: agents can only call explicitly allowed tools with explicitly allowed arguments.

 • Environment isolation: Dev, staging, and production environments have separate policy sets.
 An agent authorized in dev is not automatically authorized in production.

-Audit evidence
+Operating evidence

 CC6.3